eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680845784600/7c4883da-060d-4443-b82b-ce548e9d3578.png align="center")

-Every time we use **mobile data**, that's internet access to your mobile phone via the SIM(Subscriber Identity Module) provided by Telcos like MTN, Airtel and the like in Nigeria, some radio magic happens.
+Every time we use **mobile data**, that's internet access to your mobile phone via the SIM(Subscriber Identity Module) provided by Telcos like MTN, Airtel and the likes in Nigeria.
+Here, some radio magic and really complex engineering happens.

 When you or anybody access the internet, it simply means you have access to files on the **INTER**connected **NET**work, a connection of millions of computers around the world.
-For example, this means you can reach and talk to computers owned by Google, therefore allowing you access to applications on their computers like Google's search engine, Youtube.
-On the internet you can access not just Google's computers though, you have access to Wikipedia, Zoom, TikTok, Linkedin, Facebook, Amazon, Jumia, Bolt, Uber and millions of other website out there.
+For example, this means you can reach and talk to computers owned by Google, allowing you access to their applications as well.
+Examples of those are: Google's search engine, Youtube, GMail, Google Cloud, and many more.

+On the internet you can access not just Google's computers though, you have access to Wikipedia, Zoom, TikTok, Linkedin, Facebook, Amazon, Jumia, Bolt, Uber and millions of other websites.

-You can use their applications because they are available on the internet.
-You also have the ability to send files to computers on the internet(UPLOAD) or pull down files from the internet(DOWNLOAD), which is mostly what you do, when you watch, reels, shorts, stream movies etcetera.
+You can get access to these applications on their powerful computers(servers) because they are publicly available on the internet.
+You also have the ability to send files to those computers (**UPLOAD**) or pull down files from them(**DOWNLOAD**), which is mostly what we all do.
+You download when you watch, reels, shorts, stream movies etcetera, and you upload data when you change your profile picture, post to your Whatsapp status, post reels, youtube, videos and share memes.

-The internet is not some magic, but rather a very well thought through connections between continents with resources, via fibre cables laid on the sea floor, which are then picked up and managed by ISPs, data centers or service providers within each countries where they land.
+The internet is not some magic, but rather a well thought through connections of fibre cables between continents laid on the sea floor.
+These cables are the backbone of the internet, managed by ISPs, data centers or service providers within each countries on the continents they land.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680858690329/b51dfd8b-080c-4989-bfeb-3d2c0d284bd3.png align="center")

 ⬆️ | [Image](https://www.submarinecablemap.com/) showing the Fiber cables under the sea, powering the internet.

-How you reach those servers is in itself a networking topic deserving a write up of its own and an beautiful engineering feat handled by Internet service providers around the world.
-But now, we'll just talk discuss the role the network masts deployed by telcos to extend their network, play in the whole process.
+How your device reach those servers over the available number of cables, via the mast, is in itself a networking topic deserving a write up of its own.
+It is a beautiful and very well executed feat of network engineering handled by large companies around the world.

+For now, we'll just talk discuss the role the network masts deployed by telcos to extend their network, play in the whole process.

 * When you access the internet(assuming you still have an active data **subscription**), the data allows you to speak to the mast which passes on that request to other masts.